Patient education: Psoriatic arthritis (Beyond the Basics)

 Joint injections have few side effects, but some people experience a brief flare of pain after an injection.
 There is also a very small risk of joint infection.

-Methotrexate — Methotrexate is a disease-modifying antirheumatic drug (DMARD) that reduces excessive production of skin cells and that may also suppress the immune system.
-It is often recommended for people with multiple swollen joints caused by psoriatic arthritis.
+Methotrexate — Methotrexate is a disease-modifying antirheumatic drug (DMARD) that reduces excessive production of skin cells and may also suppress the immune system.
+It is often recommended for people with multiple swollen joints caused by psoriatic arthritis, although convincing evidence of its effectiveness has not been demonstrated.

 It is usually taken once per week as a pill or by injection.
 Treatment with higher doses may require that it be injected under the skin, which may be done by a patient or family member.

-Sulfasalazine — Sulfasalazine (sulphasalazine, salazopyrin) is a disease modifying antirheumatic drug (DMARD) that may be effective for the joint pain and skin lesions associated with psoriatic arthritis.
+Sulfasalazine — Sulfasalazine (sulphasalazine, salazopyrin) is a DMARD that may be effective for the joint pain and skin lesions associated with psoriatic arthritis.

-Leflunomide — Leflunomide is a disease-modifying antirheumatic drug (DMARD) that can improve both skin and joint disease symptoms.
-(See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)
+Leflunomide — Leflunomide is a DMARD that can improve both skin and joint disease symptoms.
+(See "Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

 Possible side effects include diarrhea and elevated liver enzymes, and only about 40 percent of people with psoriatic arthritis benefit from this treatment.
 Experts may recommend leflunomide if you have not adequately responded to or have had side effects with methotrexate.

-TNF inhibitors — Tumor necrosis factor (TNF)-alpha inhibitors are among the group of drugs called biologic DMARDs or biologic response modifiers.
+Tumor necrosis factor inhibitors — TNF-alpha inhibitors are among the group of drugs called biologic DMARDs or biologic response modifiers.
 These drugs interfere with inflammation and the immune response.
-Drugs in this class include proteins that interfere with the actions of TNF, such as etanercept (Enbrel®), adalimumab (Humira®), infliximab (Remicade®), and golimumab (Simponi).
+Drugs in this class include proteins that interfere with the actions of TNF, such as etanercept (brand name: Enbrel), adalimumab (brand name: Humira), infliximab (brand name: Remicade), and golimumab (brand name: Simponi).
 If a traditional DMARD, such as methotrexate, has been ineffective, a medication from this class of agents will often be effective.
-(See "Overview of biologic agents in the rheumatic diseases".)

 Biologic agents, such as the TNF inhibitors, usually work rapidly, often within two weeks.
 They may be used alone or in combination with other DMARDs, NSAIDs, and/or glucocorticoid injections.
 Because of their very high cost, they are often reserved for people who have not responded fully to DMARDs or who cannot tolerate DMARDs in doses large enough to control psoriatic arthritis symptoms.